wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 The basic procedure for implementing a supervised learning model is as follows: create a model, train the model, and then create predictions.

+Our model will use logistic regression to predict a binary outcome - two possible outcomes.
+Our logistic regression will be able to decide, based on personal information, whether an individual will need additional resources.
+Multiple variables, such as a users age and education level, are assessed to arrive at one of two answers: whether the user is above or below a threshold income.

-In other words, the steps we'll take to use a logistic regression model:
+ We'll take the following steps to use a logistic regression model:

 - Create a model with LogisticRegression().
 - Train the model with model.fit().
 - Make predictions with model.predict().
 - Validate the model with accuracy_score().

-Our model will use logistic regression to predict a binary outcome - two possible outcomes.
-Our logistic regression will be able to decide, based on personal information, whether an individual will need additional resources.
-Multiple variables, such as a users age and education level, are assessed to arrive at one of two answers: whether the user is above or below a threshold income.

-The logistic regression model analyzes the available data, and when presented with user information, mathematically determines its probability of belonging to a class.
-If the probability is above a certain cutoff point, the sample is assigned to that class.
-If the probability is less than the cutoff point, the sample is assigned to the other class.
+Again, the logistic regression model analyzes the available data, and when presented with user information, mathematically determines its probability of belonging to class 0 or class 1.
+If the probability is above a certain cutoff point, the sample is assigned to class 1.
+If the probability is less than the cutoff point, the sample is assigned to class 0.

 ## Database Integration
 Team members will be expected to present a provisional database that stands in for the final database and accomplishes the following: